 The intelligence experts noted that from 30,000 to 60,000 Korean veterans had been shipped from Manchuria and Siberia to swell the enemy ranks.
-Two divisions of Red Koreans had fought on the
+Two divisions of Red Koreans had fought on the German front during the war.

 The failure of Washington to emphasize the danger of the Russian tanks led to fatal complacency.
 Almost no information on their armor and armament was available in Seoul when the war broke, although it was in files.
-The American advisers did not be-The American advisers did not be-lieve the bazookas and 47 MM. anti-tank guns with which the South Korean army was supplied were capable of stopping these tanks.
-This disbelief continued until the inadequately equipped GIs learned it the hard way.
+The American advisers did not believe the bazookas and 47 MM. anti-tank guns with which the South Korean army was supplied were capable of stopping these tanks.
+This disbelief continued until the inadequately equipped Gis learned it the hard way.